Synthetic vs. Down: Which is Best for Your Thru-Hike?

 The image shows down (800-fill-power) extracted from a down jacket.
 Down creates thousands of small air pockets that trap warm air.
 Down is not only a great insulator but also compacts to a very small size.

-Down is shown at about 25x magnification.
+The picture of the down is shown at about 25x magnification.
 One white square is 5mm by 5mm (about 0.2 inches by 0.2 inches).

 Large Down Puffy Jacket Weight: 378 grams (13.3 ounces)